jdrum7/MISTproject/README.md

 Query 7 grants the clinic the capability to find the total billing amount each doctor has generated.
 There are numerous reasons this is valuable.
 For instance, a physician could be overcharging patients accidentally, or maybe the clinic is interested in seeing the physicians who have produced the most revenue so that the clinic can give them a salary bonus.

-Query 8:

-Query 8 lists the five suppliers that have supplied the most medications, and the number of medications they have supplied
+Query 8: lists the five suppliers that have supplied the most medications, and the number of medications they have supplied

 <img width="642" alt="Screen Shot 2023-11-03 at 6 17 05 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/78e56e87-270d-4759-843f-4973d9b781e7">